gwax/www-gwax/posts/2004/05/tales-from-the-afternow.rst

 :tags: art & culture

 I came across this nifty post-apocalyptic, sci-fi radio show on the internet called `Tales From The Afternow <http://theafternow.com>`__.
-It's a free download, but, if you want, you can get them all via `bit torrent <http://torrent.gwax.com:6969/>`__ as well.
 It's kind of like Mad Max meets Shadowrun meets Neuromancer meets etc. but it's all audio like one of those old fashioned radio fictions.
-It's pretty neat and I recommend giving it a listen to, even if you decide against it after the first one.
+It's pretty neat and I recommend giving it a listen, even if you decide against it after the first one.